gcallah/hambone/chaps/chap4.md

 "So I was in no mood to take a chance that the same thing gonna happen to me or my Gertie here.
 I grabbed the gun I knew Gertie kept in that there side table, and crept across the way to the dining room.
 It was dark, and the moon was comin' in the window, so all I could see was a dark shape.
-And I figured I better shoot before he does.
+And I figured I better shoot before he him.
 And that's about all there is to it."

 "Claude, that all seems straightforward enough.
 I know Winthrop was your boy, and you wouldn't have no reason to kill